-Janileyah Thompson received a Fulbright Scholarship to serve as an English Teaching Assistant (ETA) in Spain in the 2018-2019 academic year.
+Janileyah Thompson received a Fulbright Scholarship to serve as an English Teaching Assistant (ETA) in South Korea in the 2018-2019 academic year.
 As an ETA, Thompson will be teaching English and American culture to South Korean students.

 Darcie Scales, a 2018 GC graduate with a major in Geography and History was selected as a semi-finalist for the 2018-2019 US Fulbright Student Scholarship to serve as an English Teaching Assistant in Hungary.